victorths/conduit/conduit/doc/source/docs/http/controller.md

 ## Overview

-A controller is the basic building block of an Conduit application.
+A controller is the basic building block of a Conduit application.
 A controller handles an HTTP request in some way.
 For example, a controller could return a 200 OK response with a JSON-encoded list of city names.
 A controller could also check a request to make sure it had the right credentials in its authorization header.

 Controllers are linked together to compose their behaviors into a _channel_.
 A channel handles a request by performing each of its controllers' behavior in order.
 For example, a channel might verify the credentials of a request and then return a list of city names by composing two controllers that take each of these actions.